GeekTrainer/learn-django/Outline.md

     - Using the **block.super** variable
 6. Creating Template Views
     - Generic Views
-      * Creating list pages using generic views
+      * Creating a list view
-      * Creating detail pages using generic views
+      * Creating a detail view
 7. Knowledge Check
     * Check your knowledge
       - Questions